ubunatic/makepy/README.md

 makepy command
 --------------
-There is also a `makepy` command that I use to automate project creation, incremental building, testing via `tox`, and uploading to PyPi.
+This project also provides a `makepy` command, used to automate project creation, incremental building, testing via `tox`, and uploading to PyPi.

 ![makepy cast](https://storage.googleapis.com/ubunatic-public/makepy/makepy-cli.gif)

 Here are some commands supported by `makepy`:

-    makepy init --trg ~/workspace/newproject # setup new python project cd ~/workspace/newproject                # enter new project
+    makepy init --trg ~/workspace/newproject # setup new project/package named "newproject" cd ~/workspace/newproject                # enter new project

-    makepy backport     # backport project to python2 tox -e py3          # install the current version in testenv and run tests tox                 # install and test in all testenvs makepy              # install and test the default testenv makepy clean        # cleanup test environments
+    makepy backport     # backport project to python2 tox -e py3          # use `tox` to install and test the package in a Python 3 environment tox                 # install and test in all testenvs defined in `tox.ini` makepy              # install and test in the default testenv makepy clean        # cleanup test environments and build files

     makepy dist         # build python wheel for current project makepy dist -P 2    # build python wheel for python2